Pelvic Pain and Dysfunction

 Additionally, we may find pelvic steaming to be helpful for your menstrual health, fertility, and pelvic health (also known as vaginal or yoni steaming).
 Pelvic steaming has been shown to improve postpartum healing, balance menstrual cycles, reduce cramping, and address ongoing yeast of BV infections.

 Urinary and fecal incontinence

 The pelvis is the foundation of our body; it houses the first and second chakras, associated with groundedness, security, creativity, sexuality, intimacy, and relating.
 An imbalance in the pelvis can leave you feeling agitated, ungrounded, or lost.
-Many of us deal with ongoing physical pain or embarrassment.

 I primarily work with postpartum bodies, but being a parent is not a pre-requisite to seeking care.
 In fact, I work with all genders and life stages (as long as you are over the age of 18 for any internal pelvic work).

 Pelvic mapping is a modality available and beneficial to all genders and genitalia.
 In fact, mapping can be quite helpful for both cis and transgender folks to integrate felt experiences and develop pleasure patterns.

 Think of it this way: you know where your nose is.
 You know where your elbows are located.
 If somebody is touching your leg, you likely can tell if they're touching your ankle or your thigh.
 You've had practice being in and with these body parts and have developed your proprioception throughout most of your being.
 In fact, you may have developed a greater embodied sense of your anatomy through massage or structural integration at some point.